 **½: Average.
 Displays serious signs of misfire, but retains a few redeeming qualities.

 **: Mediocre.
-It isn’t entirely devoid of interest, but good points are few and far between.
+It isn’t devoid of interest, but good points are few and far between.

 *½: Bad.
-Something that is listenable, but offers a very unsatisfying listening experience.
+Listenable, but offers a very unsatisfying listening experience.

 *: Awful.
 Outright unpleasant to listen to.

 ½: Worthless.
 It’s best to avoid it altogether.